OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/subproblem.rst

     prob.root.connect("top_indep.x", "subprob.indep.x")

-Next we specify our top level driver to be a CaseDriver, which is a simple kind of PredeterminedRunsDriver that will execute a user defined list of cases on the model.
-A case is just a list of (name, value) tuples, where `name` is the name of a design variable and `value` is the value that will be assigned to that design variable prior to running the model.
-We're using a CaseDriver here for simplicity, and because we already know where the local minma are found, but we could just as easily use a LatinHyperCubeDriver or some other type of PredeterminedRunsDriver that would give us some random distribution of starting points in the design space.
+Next we specify our top level driver to be a CaseDriver, which is a driver that will execute a user defined list of cases on the model.
+A case is just a list of (name, value) tuples, where `name` is the name of a design variable and `value` is the value that will be assigned to that variable prior to running the model.
+We're using a CaseDriver here for simplicity, and because we already know where the local minma are found, but we could just as easily use a LatinHyperCubeDriver that would give us some random distribution of starting points in the design space.

 Because the function we're minimizing in this tutorial has only two local minima, we'll create our CaseDriver with an argument of `num_par_doe=2`, specifying that we want to run 2 cases concurrently.
-We'll also add `top_indep.x` as a design variable to our CaseDriver, and add `subprob.indep.x` and `subprob.comp.fx` as response variables.
-Note that add_response is really just a convenience method and results in the creation of a memory resident data recorder being added to the CaseDriver.
+We'll also add `top_indep.x` as a design variable to our CaseDriver, and add `subprob.indep.x` and `subprob.comp.fx` as response variables.  `add_response()` is telling our CaseDriver that we want it to save the specified variables each time it runs an input case.
+Note that `add_response()` is just a convenience method and results in the creation of a memory resident data recorder in the CaseDriver.

 .. note::

-    If you want to run lots of cases and the variables you want to record are large, you may want to use some other form of data recorder, e.g., SqliteRecorder, to record results to disk rather than storing them all in memory by using add_response().
+    If you want to run lots of cases and/or the variables you want to record are large, you may want to use some other form of data recorder, e.g., SqliteRecorder, to record results to disk rather than storing them all in memory by using add_response().
 Recorders can be added to a